-What is a young estranged student?
+Who is a young, estranged student?

-Student Finance England
+Sharing your household income with Student Finance England

 To do this, you will need to submit evidence to support the claim of estrangement.
 Examples of proof that you can provide: